Ashvakg/Just_Eat_Takeaway_Data-Engineering/README.md

 **Prerequisites**

 - An AWS account with S3 bucket access and an EC2 instance.
-- Mage.ai installed on the EC2 instance.
+- Mage.ai installed on the EC2 Instance.
 (See https://github.com/mage-ai/mage-ai for installation instructions)
 - Kaggle Account to download the dataset.